Moving with technology: Patrick Kelley keeps us up to date

 "Some of the new programs we're bringing in point to where things are going," he says.
 "Mobile Applications will continue to grow, there will be huge need for cybersecurity, another big area is renewable energy and sustainable design.
 We're very excited about that, creating a fourth department to address those needs, the Department of Renewable Energy and Sustainable Design."

 "For Advanced Manufacturing," he continues, "we'll see a move towards smart manufacturing, meaning the use of sensors, and really to improve efficiencies in manufacturing.
-That's going to be needed to ensure Canada remains competitive in that area, and certainly we're excited about our aerospace programs, with the new facility at Downsview opening in fall of 2018."
+That's going to be needed to ensure Canada remains competitive in that area, and certainly we're excited about our aerospace programs, with the new facility at Downsview Campus opening in January 2019."

 A point of pride